rosell-dk/connect-4/README.md

 These sounds could easily be recorded by myself.
 But they could probably also easily be found on the net.
 I googled up open source sound effect libraries and found a good bump sound by searching for "coin fall".
 It was harder to find a good suck-up sound, but after a while, I found a good quality sound called [Air Lock](https://freesound.org/people/VlatkoBlazek/sounds/185761/), which I imagined would work if played backwards.
 I reversed it and speeded it a bit up, and it became very close to what I had imagined.

+### Day 4:
+- Don't show game interactions when game is over

 ## Other ideas
 - Mark the winning connection (ie by blinking)